jr101dallas/jr101dallas.github.io/_posts/2021-11-04-aim-component.md

         }
 ```

-Well, the expected result is good even if it means there's more work dtill to be done that I hadn't worked into my planning steps.
+Well, the expected result is good even if it means there's more work still to be done that I hadn't worked into my planning steps.
 So now the last thing is to work in using the BaseAim from the Component.

 ``` csharp
         public void TargetEntity(Entity originEntity, Entity targetEntity)